Avenida Brasil (TV series): Plot

-Years later, unrecognizable and motivated by vengeance, Nina moves back to Brazil under her adoptive name, she infiltrates the family by becoming the personal chef for Carminha's family.
+Years later, unrecognizable and motivated by vengeance, Nina moves back to Brazil under her adoptive name and infiltrates Carminha's family by becoming their personal chef.
 Eventually, she must face the bitter consequences of seeking revenge against those who hurt her the most.
-As mentioned above, vile Carminha has managed to lure and marry Tufão who is a friendly, rich football player and is unaware of her many lies and manipulations.
+As mentioned above, vile Carminha has managed to lure and marry Tufão, who is a friendly, rich football player and is unaware of her many lies and manipulations.
 They live with his loud and garish relatives in an unrefined suburban mansion and, underhandedly, she makes the evil Max her brother-in-law by marrying him to Tufão's annoying sister.
 Together, Carminha and Max continue to carry out their sadistic plans to get ahead while continuing their love/hate affair in the same house as their unsuspecting spouses.
 Nina becomes so engrossed in her single-minded goal to inflict suffering and punishment on those who wronged her that her own happiness is jeopardized.
 Carminha and Nina have one thing in common: their earnest love for Jorginho, who is Carminha's biological son (and adoptive son) and Nina's childhood sweetheart, Batata.